The Tender Bar (film): Production

 The project initially began development in 2013 at Sony Pictures and Chernin Entertainment, with Ted Melfi set as writer and director.
 Upon his exit, Sony placed the project into turnaround, with Amazon Studios picking up the rights in July 2020.
 George Clooney entered negotiations to direct the film from a screenplay by William Monahan.
 Clooney was also attached to produce the film alongside his Smokehouse Pictures producing partner Grant Heslov.
 Ted Hope was also announced as a producer under his first-look deal at Amazon Studios.

 Clooney was confirmed as director in December 2020, with Ben Affleck entering negotiations to star.
 Affleck's role was confirmed in February 2021, along with the casting of Tye Sheridan and Lily Rabe as the leads.
 In March 2021, Christopher Lloyd, Sondra James, Max Martini, Michael Braun, Matthew Delamater, Max Casella, Rhenzy Feliz, Ivan Leung, Briana Middleton, and Daniel Ranieri joined the cast.

-Working around COVID-19 pandemic restrictions, principal photography began on February 22, 2021 at various locations in Eastern Massachusetts, and concluded on April 14, 2021.
-Filming sites included the Belvidere neighborhood of Lowell; Downtown Beverly Massachusetts; the Granite Park neighborhood of Braintree; and a vacant restaurant building at South Shore Plaza, also in Braintree.
+Working around COVID-19 pandemic restrictions, principal photography began on February 22, 2021, at various locations in Eastern Massachusetts, and concluded on April 14, 2021.
+Filming sites included the Belvidere neighborhood of Lowell; Downtown Beverly, Massachusetts; the Granite Park neighborhood of Braintree; and a vacant restaurant building at South Shore Plaza, also in Braintree.
+Lesley University's Brattle Street campus in Cambridge served as a stand-in for the Yale campus in New Haven.

 Release

-The film premiered at the London Film Festival on October 10, 2021.
+The Tender Bar had its world premiere at the 65th BFI London Film Festival on October 10, 2021.
 It had a limited theatrical release on December 17, 2021, prior to streaming on Prime Video on January 7, 2022.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on 40 critics, indicating "mixed or average" reviews.

 A. O. Scott of The New York Times wrote: "It’s not the kind of movie that will knock you out, but it won’t leave you with a headache and a dry mouth, either.
 It’s a generous pour and a mellow buzz."

 Sheri Linden of The Hollywood Reporter wrote: "If it struggles to find a rhythm, especially in the early going, there’s no question that it sends you off on a gentle high."